Gozargah/Marzban/app/templates/singbox/README.md

 ```
 Make sure you put all of your templates in this folder.\
 If you are using Docker, make sure Docker has access to this folder.\
-Then, we need to make a directory for our V2ray template.
+Then, we need to make a directory for our Sing-box template.
 ```shell
 mkdir /var/lib/marzban/templates/sing-box
 ```